 The ECFRPC used a weighted average rather than a regular average to calculate the average length of stay for I-Drive visitors.
-In 2020, the average length of stay for Orange County was 3.1.
+In 2019, the average length of stay for Orange County visitors ranged from 2.9 nights for Leisure Florida Visitors to 9.1 nights for International Visitors.
+The influence of each visitor category in determining this average is based on the total number of visitors.